Petroleum industry in Western Australia: Refining

 Refining refers to the transformation of crude oil and condensate into end-use petroleum products.
-The state's only oil refinery, owned and operated by BP, was located at Kwinana, and was commissioned in 1955, but closed in 2021.
+The Kwinana Oil Refinery was the state's only oil refinery, owned and operated by BP, was commissioned in 1955, but closed in 2021.
 With a production capacity of 132050 oilbbl/d, it was the largest of Australia's seven refineries, accounting for almost 20% of national refining capacity.
 As most of the crude oil and condensate produced in WA is exported to Asia by ship, the Kwinana refinery relied mainly on shipments of crude oil from elsewhere in Australia and overseas.
 For many years, a small amount of crude oil has arrived for processing at the refinery via road tanker, having been produced at onshore wells near Dongara since the late 1960s.

 The quantity of Perth basin oil production rose substantially in 2001 when the Cliff Head field (10 km off the coast near Dongara in 15 m of water) was brought into production., about 320 km north of Perth.
 The refinery mostly produced petrol and diesel, along with jet fuel, bitumen and liquid petroleum gas (LPG).
 Australia's refineries have experienced declining gross margins for several years, mainly due to competition from foreign refineries, an oversupply of refining capacity in Asia, and the high cost of transporting crude oil to Australia.